Sima de los Huesos hominins: Age and stratigraphy

 LU-6 is a red clay layer of variable thickness, up to 50 cm.
-It is composed of over 80% phyllosilicates, of which more than 60% is illite which is paramagnetic (weakly magnetic).
-Paleomagnetic dating of the illite indicates the layer is younger than the Brunhes–Matuyama reversal (when the Earth's magnetic field last experienced a geomagnetic reversal) which happened about 780,000 years ago.
-The fossils are mixed with pieces of limestone, speleothems (mineral deposits, probably reworked from LU-2 and 4), marl clay chips (maybe from LU-1), and sometimes laminated pure mud rich in manganese dioxide, forming a bone breccia.
-There are also in situ (not reworked) speleothems made of calcite rafts formed from undisturbed, seasonal pools of water; uranium–thorium dating of these rafts suggests a minimum age of 410,000–460,000 years (most likely about 430,000 years ago).
-Congruently, the overlying LU-7 is dated to 428,000 ± 27,000 to 441,000 ± 25,000; or 396,000 ± 35,000 to 429,000 ± 32,000 years ago; based on luminescence dating of respectively orthoclase and quartz.
+It is over 80 percent phyllosilicates, of which more than 60 percent is illite which is weakly magnetic.
+Paleomagnetic dating of the illite indicates that the layer is younger than the Brunhes–Matuyama reversal (when the Earth's magnetic field last experienced a geomagnetic reversal), about 780,000 years ago.
+The fossils are mixed with pieces of limestone, speleothems (mineral deposits, probably moved from LU-2 and 4), marl clay chips (possibly from LU-1), and sometimes laminated mud rich in manganese dioxide, forming a bone breccia.
+There are also in situ (not moved) speleothems made of calcite rafts formed from undisturbed, seasonal pools of water; uranium–thorium dating of the rafts suggests a minimum age of 410,000–460,000 years (probably about 430,000 years ago).
+The overlying LU-7 is dated to 428,000 ± 27,000 to 441,000 ± 25,000, or 396,000 ± 35,000 to 429,000 ± 32,000 years ago, based on luminescence dating of orthoclase and quartz respectively.
 Luminescence dating of quartz grains from the underlying red clay suggests a maximum age of 448,000 ± 15,000 years ago.

 The human material probably represents a single population.
-The limited carnivore damage suggests that the human fossils were largely inaccessible once buried.
-Only Chimneys 1 and 2 (via the incline conduit) may have been open at the time of deposition — all the way to the surface — and possibly acted as natural traps which creatures (especially the cave bear U. deningeri) fell into.
-The humans may have been intentionally cast down.
-The corpses and bones probably slowly slid down the ramp and collected at the bottom.
+Limited carnivore damage suggests that the human fossils were largely inaccessible after burial.
+Only Chimneys 1 and 2 (via the inclined ramp) may have been open to the surface at the time of deposit, acting as natural traps for cave bears (Ursus deningeri) in particular.
+The humans may have been intentionally cast down, and the corpses and bones probably slid slowly down the ramp and collected at the bottom.

-Similar fossils have also been recovered from the GII and GIII layers of Trinchera Galería (respectively, a partial adult mandible with two molars, and an adult braincase fragment) about 2 km away from the Sima de los Huesos.
-This sequence extends continuously from 408,000–598,000 years ago; to 221,000–269,000 years ago.
-The roughly 300,000 year old Trinchera Dolina 10.1 layer in the Gran Dolina, about 50 m north of Galería, preserves a rich lithic assemblage.
-These sites were probably occupied by the same population as the Sima de los Huesos hominins.
+Similar fossils have also been recovered from the GII and GIII layers of Trinchera Galería (a partial adult mandible with two molars and an adult braincase fragment, respectively) about 2 km from the Sima de los Huesos.
+This sequence extends continuously from 408,000–598,000 to 221,000–269,000 years ago.
+The roughly 300,000-year-old Trinchera Dolina 10.1 layer in the Gran Dolina, about 50 m north of Galería, has a rich lithic assemblage and were probably occupied by a population similar to the Sima de los Huesos hominins.